hyperledger/iroha-2-docs/src/guide/troubleshooting/installation-issues.md

 rustup which cargo
 ```

-The user installations of the toolchains are _usually_ in
+User installations of the toolchains are _usually_ in
 `~/.rustup/toolchains/stable-*/bin/`.
 If that is the case, you should be
 able to run